Non-Archimedean TSI Polish groups and their potential Borel complexity spectrum: Applications

 \tsicomplexityspectrumthm

 \begin{proof} We argue that if a complexity class $\Gamma$ in $(*)$ is not attained, then none of the ones after it are attained.
-Here, we say that a complexity class $\Gamma$ in $(*)$ is not attained if any orbit eqivalence relation induced by a continuous action of $G$ on a Polish space that has potential complexity $\Gamma$ also has potential complexity $\Gamma'$ for some $\Gamma'$ that appears earlier in $(*)$.
+Here, we say that a complexity class $\Gamma$ in $(*)$ is not attained if any orbit eqivalence relation induced by a continuous action of $\Delta^\omega$ on a Polish space that has potential complexity $\Gamma$ also has potential complexity $\Gamma'$ for some $\Gamma'$ that appears earlier in $(*)$.
+Let $T = \Delta^{<\omega}$.
+We will argue that each $\Gamma$ is attained by some $\sim^T_{\alpha}$, $\sim^T_{\alpha, <\omega}$, or $\bigoplus_{\alpha < \gamma} \sim^T_\alpha$, which are all classifiable by $\Delta^\omega$ by Proposition \ref{pr:fine_universal}.
+We will repeatedly use the easy calculations described immediately before Proposition \ref{prop:upper_bounds} repeatedly without explicit reference.

 \begin{claim} Suppose $D(\BPi^0_n)$ is not attained for some $n \ge 3$.
 Then $\sim_\alpha$ is potentially $\BPi^0_n$ for every $\alpha < \omega_1$. \end{claim}

 \begin{proof} If $D(\BPi^0_n)$ is not attained, then $\sim^T_{n-2, k}$ is potentially $\BPi^0_n$ for every $k$.
 Thus by its definition, we compute that $\sim^T_{n-1}$ is also potentially $\BPi^0_n$.
 In general, for any $\alpha$, if $\sim^T_{\beta, k}$ is potentially $\BPi^0_n$ for every $\beta < \alpha$ and $k \in \omega$, then so is $\sim^T_\alpha$.
 By induction, the claim follows. \end{proof}